sass/sass-site/source/blog/042-wide-gamut-colors-in-sass.md

 </figcaption>
 <figure>

 Look at those nice, geometric shapes!
-RGB gives us a rainbow cube, while HSL and HWB (with their 'polar' `hue` channels) arrange those same colors into cylinders.
+RGB gives us a rainbow cube, while HSL and HWB (with their "polar" `hue` channels) arrange those same colors into cylinders.
 The clean boundaries make it easy for us to know (mathematically) what colors are *in gamut* or *out of gamut*.
 In `rgb()` we use values of `0-255`.
 Anything inside that range will be inside the cube, but if a channel goes below `0` or above `255`, we're no longer inside the `sRGB` gamut.
 In `hsl()` and `hwb()` the `hue` coordinates can keep going around the circle without ever reaching escape velocity, but the `saturation`, `lightness`, `whiteness`, and `blackness` channels go cleanly from `0-1` or `0%-100%`.
 Again, anything outside that range is outside the color space.

 ### Matching human perception